serokell/blog-posts/typescript-for-haskellers/article.md

 });
 ```

-And finally there are three more interesting libraries for working with immutable structures which may be more familiar for Haskell devs: [partial.lenses](https://github.com/calmm-js/partial.lenses), [monocle-ts](https://github.com/gcanti/monocle-ts), and [optics-ts](https://github.com/akheron/optics-ts).
+And finally, there are three interesting optics libraries that can help you work with immutable data structures:
-These are optics libraries.

-The first one, unfortunately, doesn't have type bindings.
+* [`optics-ts`](https://github.com/akheron/optics-ts).
+The newest and more TypeScript-oriented optics library.
-The second one supports TypeScript and is a partial porting of Scala monocle.
+* [`monocle-ts`](https://github.com/gcanti/monocle-ts).
+This one supports TypeScript and is a partial porting of Scala monocle.
-And the last one is the newest and more TypeScript-oriented optics library.
+* [`partial.lenses`](https://github.com/calmm-js/partial.lenses).
+This one, unfortunately, doesn't have type bindings.

 ### Higher-order functions and currying

-A lot of languages support higher-order functions, and TypeScript is not an exception.
+Many languages support higher-order functions, and TypeScript is not an exception.
 You can use functions as an argument and also return them.

 ```typescript